dfguerrerom/mgci-docs/docs/source/qgis.rst

 |imageB3_w|

 Generating slope layer from layer DEM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Slope can now be generated from this layer
+Slope can now be generated from the merged DEM in equidistant projection.
+Users should be warned that the slope process can take some time to process.

 -  In the processing toolbox search for **Slope**